mtrejo0/cost-sharing/README.md

-# React app made using typescript-firebase template
+# A Better cost splitting app!